 ZeroTrace OSINT

-From an unknown photo to a candidate location — EXIF, reverse search, geo clues, sun position, satellite verification.
+From an unknown photo to a candidate location using EXIF, clue matching, the visual-cue reference, feature search, and horizon matching.

 A photo arrives with no caption, no context, and a question: where was this taken?

 This is the classic OSINT "image geolocation challenge" pattern that journalists, investigators, and the open-source intelligence community use against unknown photos.
-The toolkit packages each step as a dedicated tool.
+The toolkit gives you tools for each step; the observation and judgement are yours.

 What you need